NassarX/ML-200179-Project/README.md

 ### Modeling

 The predictive model was built using the 6 different algorithms.
-The following steps were taken:

-[Insert any steps taken to select the model type, such as comparison to baseline models, hyperparameter tuning, etc.]
-[Insert any steps taken to train the model, such as splitting the data into training and validation sets, defining the loss function, etc.]
+Almost all the algorithms follow this pattern:

+- Define the classifier
+- Fit the model with the train set
+- Predict on the test set, using the fitted classifier
+- Compute performances of the model, showing some statistics and metrics

 ### Evaluation

-The model was evaluated using [insert evaluation metrics] on the [insert data split used for evaluation, such as test set or holdout set].
+The model was evaluated using F1 Score on the test set.
 The following results were obtained:

-[Insert evaluation metric 1]: [Insert result]
-[Insert evaluation metric 2]: [Insert result]
-[Insert evaluation metric 3]: [Insert result]
+- Decision Tree: 0.99
+- XGBoost: 0.996

 ### Conclusion